enkidevs/curriculum/typescript/introduction/tsc-data-types-i/tsc-any-void-null.md

 anythingReally = [true, false];
 ```

-Use this type when you are unsure of the incoming data shape, or when transitioning from JavaScript to TypeScript.
+`any` means that the value can have any type and is useful when you are unsure of the type of the data you're working with.

+Do not use `any` if you can apply a more specific type because allowing any type defeats the purpose of type-checking.

 ### Void

-Opposite of `any`, meaning that the data **shouldn't** have any type at all.
-This is usually used as the return type of a function.
-Don't worry if this is a bit confusing now, we will explain it in the following missions.
+`void` is the opposite of `any`.
+It means that the data **shouldn't** have any type at all.

+This is usually used as the return type of a function that does not return anything.

+Don't worry if this is a bit confusing now, we'll explain it in future workouts.
 For now, know that you can only assign `undefined` as a value if the type is `void`[1]:

 ```ts
 let nothing: void = undefined;